 We provide no-cost therapy in homes, offices and the community; child and family advocacy; information on victims assistance; case management; referrals to appropriate community services; and domestic violence groups for children impacted by violence in the home

 With help from our Supervised Visitation Center, separated parents and children maintain and rebuild relationships, and through HANDS, new parents get resources, tips and training to give their baby the best start possible.
 Family & School Services and the PAL Coalition teach students to make healthy choices, avoid drugs and alcohol and access resources they can use to improve in school and in life with peers and parents.
 Additionally, our Family Stabilization Program helps families secure safe housing.

 Through collaborations with the Crimes Against Children Unit of Louisville Metro Police, Child Protective Services, U of L School of Medicine and the Commonwealth’s Attorney office, our Child Advocacy Centers ended the trauma of physical and sexual abuse for more than 1,300 children last year alone.

-Last year we helped nearly 5,000 children and family members regain hope.
+Family & Children’s Place provides proven interventions for children and families hurt by violence, abuse or neglect.
+Last year alone, we helped nearly 5,000 children and family members regain hope.

-If you witness or suspect child abuse, take action immediately.
-Call the Kentucky Child Abuse Hotline at 1-800-752-6200 or the Indiana Child Abuse Hotline at 1-800-800-5556.
+If you witness or suspect child abuse, call the Kentucky Child Abuse Hotline at 1-800-752-6200 or the Indiana Child Abuse Hotline at 1-800-800-5556.

-Your gift gives lifesaving and changing help to children hurt by violence and abuse.
+Your gift gives lifesaving help to children hurt by violence and abuse.
 A $50 gift provides healing therapy to an abused child.
 A $100 gift provides play therapy supplies, critical tools in treating and caring for abused children, and $500 provides two emotional health screenings for children in crisis.
 Please give to help children and families hurt by violence and abuse.
 Click here to help.